renxunsaky/spark-on-kubernetes/Chapter2/Spark3.0.0/README.md

-# Simple Spark on Kubernetes on local PC with some advanced settings
+# Simple Spark on Kubernetes on local PC with default settings
-Based on Chapter1, we will add some advanced configuration, such as
- * volume
- * namespace
- * service account
- * Imperative object configuration
+We will work on local PC with basic and default configuration provided by Spark

 ## Prerequisite:
 * Docker Desktop installed (I am using 2.2.0.5 Community version)
 * Minikube installed and started with at least 4 CPUs (minikube start --cpus 4)
-* Since we're going to use Spark History Server, we need to modify the original Dockerfile
 * Confirm the following commands work fine
 ```
 xunren@Xuns-MBP ~ kubectl cluster-info